FumiyaShibusawa/css-animations/README.md

 # README
 This is a sample repo for random css animations.
-I'll chuck all the shit codes here!
+I'll chuck all the shit loads of code here!